 All travel trailers and fifth wheels are pre-built to accept a battery.
-Batteries are NOT standard equipment on units.
-Some Fifth Wheels can be optioned with lithium batteries.
+Batteries are NOT standard equipment on most units.
+Some recreational vehicles can be optioned with non-vented batteries.
+When optioned, the battery compartment is designed for non-vented batteries only.